AIMA/NAS - Course in Maritime Archaeology Part 1

 In collaboration with staff from of the Maritime Archaeology Department of the WA Museum.

-2 days.
 Classroom work at the Shipwreck Galleries in Fremantle, field component on the second day somewhere nearby, with diving and non-diving options.

 The general aim of the training to introduce the methods and procedures used in maritime archaeology, as well as to generate awareness of shipwreck preservation in Australia.
 On completion of each of the courses, students are awarded an AIMA/NAS certificate which is internationally recognised.